• Home

 Judge Obligations

-Competitors at the 2023 TOC Digital Speech & Debate Series deserve the highest quality of judging throughout the tournament.
-Consequently, judges must be available to fulfill their commitment during all scheduled rounds on the day(s) they are obligated.
-Tournament staff will not honor specific requests for time off during competition; please do not ask or make judge notes to this effect.
-Specific penalties for missing a round when obligated are outlined below.
+Competitors at the 2024-2025 TOC Digital Speech & Debate Series deserve the highest quality of judging throughout the tournament.
+Consequently, judges must be available to fulfill their commitment when they are obligated.

-For Novice and Middle-School divisions, very experienced competitors in Grade 11 or 12 are eligible to serve as judges.
+For the Rising Star division, very experienced competitors in Grades 11–12 are eligible to serve as judges.
 If so, they should be marked as such on Tabroom, and “Student Judge” should be put in the judge notes for the tournament.

 Elimination Rounds